Canon 850D vs Nikon W150

 It is notable that the 850D has a hotshoe, while the W150 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 850D and the W150 are recent models that are part of the current product line-up.
 The W150 replaced the earlier Nikon W100, while the 850D followed on from the Canon 800D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 850D and W150 can be found, respectively, in the Canon 850D Manual (free pdf) or the online Nikon W150 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 850D or the Nikon W150 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.